 Daniel is currently writing, producing, and directing a series of original documentaries for the Criterion Collection about cinema masters including John Cassavetes, Buster Keaton, Kelly Reichardt, François Truffaut, Andrei Tarkovsky, Alfred Hitchcock, and others.
-His film In Search of Ozu, premiered on the Criterion Channel on April 16th, 2018 to rave reviews.
+His film In Search of Ozu (2018) premiered on the Criterion Channel on April 16th, 2018 to rave reviews.

 In 2017, Daniel launched the online course: Documentary Storytelling and Scriptwriting: A Step-By-Step Workflow To Structure Complex Real Life Stories Into Compelling Films.
 Click here to learn about his course.

-Daniel has screened his films and lectured at: Academy of Motion Picture Arts and Sciences, HOT DOCS, Cannes Film Festival, DOC NYC, Hot Springs Documentary Film Festival, AFI Conservatory: Harold Lloyd Master Seminar, Walt Disney Studios, Pixar Animation Studios, ILM, DreamWorks Animation SKG, Sony Animation Studios, and Canadian Film Center/TIFF Bell Lightbox, among others.
+Daniel has screened his films and lectured at the Academy of Motion Picture Arts and Sciences, HOT DOCS, Cannes Film Festival, DOC NYC, Hot Springs Documentary Film Festival, AFI Conservatory: Harold Lloyd Master Seminar, Walt Disney Studios, Pixar Animation Studios, ILM, DreamWorks Animation SKG, Sony Animation Studios, and Canadian Film Center/TIFF Bell Lightbox, among others.

 (ABOVE) Daniel Raim at the 2015 Cannes Film Festival world premiere of HAROLD AND LILLIAN